netket/netket/docs/docs/sharp-bits.md

 ```

 (multi_device)=
-### Multiple devices per process
+### Multiple GPU devices per process
-In our testing it is best to use 1 process per gpu on the cluster.
+According to our testing, it is best to use 1 process per gpu on the cluster.

 Nevertheless, if you want to use multiple gpus per process you can force jax to do so by setting `local_device_ids`, e.g. extracting it from `CUDA_VISIBLE_DEVICES` as follows: